Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: Introduction

 \section{Introduction}

-Over the last few decades, information technologies have deeply affected the way markets operate, turning them into platforms that make use of complex mechanisms to facilitate the matching of supply and demand. {Examples include Amazon's marketplace, Uber, GrubHub, and AirBnB.} These platforms allow for an unprecedented level of control {over the mechanisms for matching and pricing.} However, \textit{mechanism design}---the engineering field of economic theory---does not provide proper guidance on how to design these systems to achieve desiderata such as economic efficiency or profit.
-Indeed, mechanism design has mainly focused on \textit{direct revelation mechanisms}, where participants {directly report their preferences and in an incentive-aligned way}. {While in theory this is without loss of generality due to the \textit{revelation principle} \citep{laffont1993theory}, in practice most mechanisms deployed on platforms are {\em indirect}---participants respond to products and prices, and may not communicate in any direct way about their preferences.} This gives rise to the need to consider the agents' behavior that is induced by the rules of a mechanism: {no longer can one simply look for direct mechanisms in which it is incentive compatible to make truthful reports of preferences.} The mechanism design becomes one of finding an optimal strategy in a {\em Stackelberg game}, where the designer is the leader and commits to the rules of the mechanism, and the mechanism participants are the followers who respond {to the implied economic environment}.
-In this paper, we introduce a new methodology for finding optimal leader strategies in Stackelberg games and demonstrate how to apply this methodology to economic scenarios capturing many aspects of indirect mechanisms, including communication, multi-round interaction, and uncertainty regarding participants' types.
+A digital transformation is turning markets into {algorithmic platforms} that make use of complex mechanisms to facilitate the matching of supply and demand. {Examples include Amazon's marketplace, Uber, GrubHub, and AirBnB.} These market platforms allow for an unprecedented level of control {over mechanisms for matching and pricing.} However, \textit{mechanism design}---the engineering side of economic theory---does not {always provide enough guidance in regard to how to design these markets to} achieve properties of interest, such as economic efficiency or other specific objectives.

+Mechanism design theory has mainly focused on \textit{direct revelation mechanisms}, where participants {directly report their preferences and in an incentive-aligned way}. {While in theory this is without loss of generality due to the \textit{revelation principle} \citep{laffont1993theory}, in practice most mechanisms deployed on market platforms are {\em indirect}---participants respond to product choices and prices, and do not communicate directly about their preferences.} This {emphasis on indirect mechanisms} gives rise to the need to consider the behaviors of agents that is induced by the rules of a mechanism: {no longer can one simply look for direct mechanisms in which it is incentive compatible to make truthful reports of preferences.} {Rather, we need to ask, for example, how agents will make use of simpler messaging schemes and respond to an array of products and prices.}